HelpViewer/helpHello/en/README.md

 3. Open the **index.html** file in your browser.
 4. Set the URL parameter **?d=X**, where **X** is the path to your ZIP file.
    If you skip this step, **./hlp/Help-{current language}.zip** will be used by default.
-5. You will see the documentation directly in HelpViewer, just like you are seeing this web page.
+5. You will see e.g. the [user documentation][userdoc] directly in HelpViewer, just like you are seeing this web page.

 <script>
   async function insertDownloadLink() {